ananthakumaran/tide/README.md

 Sadly, this won't work for TypeScript < 2.0.
 You can clone the repo locally and checkout the old version though.

-**How do I copy the type information shown in minibuffer?**
+**How do I copy the type information shown in the minibuffer?**

-Tide has `tide-documentation-at-point` command to show the documentation for the symbol at point.
-By default, it will not show the buffer if only type information is available.
+Tide has the command `tide-documentation-at-point` to load the documentation for the symbol at point to buffer `*tide-documentation*` from where it can be copied.
+By default, tide will not open this buffer if only type information is available.
 This behavior can be overridden by setting `(setq tide-always-show-documentation t)`

 ### Custom Variables